Looking for the best way to track your billable hours?

 Time Doctor is a powerful time tracking tool that helps you boost employee productivity and streamline time management.
-Time Doctor is used by companies like Apple, Verizon and tons of other large companies and SMBs to increase performance and manage their team members.
+Time Doctor is used by large companies and SMBs to increase performance and manage their team members.

 Time Doctor runs as a desktop app on Windows and Mac.
 But it also features a mobile app specially designed for Android and iOS.

 Here’s a step-by-step guide of how Time Doctor can help you track billable hours efficiently:

 Unlike most time trackers out there, Time Doctor has a simplified time tracking system that can help you and your team members track billable hours easily.